MrMagmaPT/Cool-Bosses-and-Crafts-1/README.md

  ---
 ## Introduction

-**Cool Bosses & Crafts I**, or `CBC1` for short is a DataPack focused in adding to the base game some new things and changing others, bellow is a list with what is implemented what im working on and what is thought for the future:
+Cool Bosses & Crafts I, or `CBC1` for short is a DataPack focused in adding to the base game some new things and changing others, bellow is a list with what is implemented what im working on and what is thought for the future:

  ---
 ### Content